A theory of Automated Market Makers in DeFi: Structural properties of AMMs

 \section{Structural properties of AMMs}

 We now establish some structural properties of AMMs, which do not depend on the design of the economic mechanisms, \ie on the choice of the swap rate function.
-First, we establish that the AMMs' LTS is deterministic.
+These structural properties are the basis for AMM interactions that occur in the wild, and that cumulatively give rise to complex emerging behaviours like arbitrage and MEV.
+Hence, establishing these structural properties is a preliminary sanity check for our AMM model.
+We will provide further support for the coherence between our model and actual AMMs by showing that the above-mentioned complex behaviours are expressible in our model (see \autoref{sec:arbitrage} and \autoref{sec:mev}).

+First, we establish that the AMMs' transition system is deterministic.
+This follows from the fact that, given a state $\confG$ and a transaction $\txT$, there is at most one applicable rule.
+Note that determinism is a crucial property for blockchains, since it ensures that all the nodes in the blockchain network are able to reconstruct a common state from a sequence of transactions.
+Therefore, it makes sense that determinism holds also for our AMM model.